 Based on the severity, the age group and the type of occurrence, tics can be categorized into the following three types:

 Transient tic disorder is common in children and may last for a minimum of one month and a maximum of one year.
-Ayurveda offers transient tic disorder natural treatment with herbal blends, which is safe and effective even in children.
+Ayurveda offers a tic disorder natural treatment, for children.